 Additionally Lafayette County's population is aging faster than that of the rest of the state (see graph bottom right).
-Upon closer look the three townships in the Pecatonica AEA are aging at a faster rate than the rest of the county. (see graphs below provided by Southwest Regional Planning Commission (SWWRPC).
-At the same time, these areas are looking to pass on farming resources and practices to their next generations.
+Upon closer look, three of the townships in the SW Lead Mine Region AEA are aging at a faster rate than other townships in the county. (see graphs next page provided by Southwest Wisconsin Regional Planning Commission (SwWRPC) At the same time, these areas are looking to pass on farming resources and practices to their next generations.

 Agriculture is an important economic force in Lafayette County as it is the most agricultural dependent county in the state and the number one farm serviced county in the nation.
 Out-migration of college-educated people tends to be most pronounced in counties that lean heavily on mining or farming, which is why states such as Pennsylvania, Illinois, Iowa and North Dakota struggle with chronic brain drain.
-Wisconsin has only two counties -Lafayette and Clark-which are considered farming-dependent by the U.S. Department of Agriculture, which factors only on-farm employment in making the designation.
-While the job outlook looks to improve in emerging agricultural and environmental industries such as bioenergy, more investment in renewable energy is likely to bring new generating facilities and jobs to rural areas rich in potential sources of energy such as cropland, wood and paper waste, wind, and water.
+Wisconsin has only two counties - Lafayette and Clark-which are considered farming-dependent by the U.S. Department of Agriculture, which factors only on-farm employment in making the designation.1 While the job outlook looks to improve in emerging agricultural and environmental industries such as bioenergy, more investment in renewable energy is likely to bring new generating facilities and jobs to rural areas rich in potential sources of energy such as cropland, wood and paper waste, wind, and water.

-Interestingly in Lafayette county, the number of farms has increased with more family-owned farms, related businesses and industries that provide equipment, services and other products farmers need to process, market and deliver food and fiber to consumers (see middle graph left).
-The production, sales and processing of Lafayette County's farm products generate employment, economic activity, income and tax revenue.
+Interestingly in Lafayette County, the number of farms has increased with more family-owned farms, related businesses and industries that provide equipment, services and other products farmers need to process, market and deliver food and fiber to consumers (see bottom graph at right).
+The production, sales and processing of Lafayette County's farm products generate employment, economic activity, income tax revenue.
 In turn the county is seeing a greater return of young people wanting to take over the family farm however applying agriculture in a different manner.
 Neglecting these key opportunities of new ideas and enterprises puts young people on an inevitable path toward leaving.
-This can diminish competitiveness and rural towns' ability to recruit new industry and thus incumbent workers can be economically pitted against immigrants through a region's overreliance on one industry such as agribusiness; in which labor cost have been cut aggressively (see graph bottom left page 6).
-Overall Lafayette County has experienced growth in Hispanic populations (see graph below) of about 6% which was due primarily to agricultural sector growth.
-Southwestern Wisconsin region grew by 2.5% according to the 2010 census despite previous projections of outmigration due to increases in Hispanics and Amish populations.
+This can diminish competitiveness and rural towns' ability to recruit new industry and thus incumbent workers can be economically pitted against immigrants through a region's overreliance on one industry such as agribusiness; in which labor cost have been cut aggressively (see middle graph at right and map on next page).